 The VDA enables users to connect to desktops and applications.
-It is installed on server or desktop machines in the data center for most delivery methods, but it can also be installed on physical PCs for Remote PC Access.
+It is installed on virtual machines in the data center for most delivery methods, but it can also be installed on physical PCs for Remote PC Access.

 The Controller is made up of independent Windows services that manage resources, applications, and desktops, and optimize and balance user connections.
-Each Site has one or more Controllers.
-Because sessions are affected by latency, bandwidth, and network reliability, all Controllers ideally should be on the same LAN.
+Each site has one or more Controllers.
+Because sessions are affected by latency, bandwidth, and network reliability, place all Controllers on the same LAN, if possible.

 Users never directly access the Controller.
 The VDA serves as an intermediary between users and the Controller.
 When users log on using StoreFront, their credentials pass through to the Broker Service on the Controller.
 The Broker Service then obtains profiles and available resources based on the policies set for them.

 To start a session, the user connects either through Citrix Workspace app installed on the user’s device, or a StoreFront website.